Google Cloud Security Best Practices That Keep Your Organization’s G Suite Apps Protected

 Require 2-Step Verification (2SV)

-2-Step Verification adds an extra layer of security to your Google Cloud account.
-It prevents criminals and hackers from getting into your account and obtaining sensitive information.
-2SV will require the user to go through a two step process in order to login for the first time, and in new locations or new devices.
+2-Step Verification adds an extra layer of security to your Google Cloud account, it prevents criminals and hackers from getting into your account and obtaining sensitive information.
+2SV will require the user to go through a two step process in order to log in for the first time, in new locations or on new devices.
 First the user will enter their password, then they will need to verify their identity by sending an access code to their phone or inputting a physical key.

 Set Up Single Sign-On (SSO)